dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1085: Economic inequality has social and environmental consequences.
+### T1085: Widening income inequality and environmental harm result from some corporate actions.

 |Support|
 |---|